imhofroger/GMA3_CommandSection/GMA3_CommandSection/readme.md

-# GrandMA3 OnPC Command Section - EXPERIMENTAL
+# GrandMA3 OnPC Command Section

 # INFO
 -Not testet on any Android or Apple Tablets